 Activities in Tibet During June

-Tibet Tours are available during the month of June, although June is not the peak season for tourist arrival.
+Tibet Tours are available during June, although June is not the peak season for tourist arrival.
 It is best to visit Tibet during the first and second weeks of June, as mentioned above, rains mostly fall during the night; hence, you can still enjoy daytime activities like hiking and trekking during the later weeks of this month.

 Other Awesome Places to Visit During June

 Tibet is not just Lhasa, and there are still many other famous landmarks and places to visit outside of Lhasa.
-You can visit Tsedang which is situated around 3,100 meters above sea level and 190 km southeast of the city of Lhasa.
+You can visit Tsedang, which is situated around 3,100 meters above sea level and 190 km southeast of the city of Lhasa.
 This lovely town is near the famous Samye Monastery.
-This town has a warmer weather than Lhasa with mainly sunny days during June.
+This town has warmer weather than Lhasa with mainly sunny days during June.

 You can also visit Shigatse, Gyantse, Yamdrok Lake, and most notably, the Everest Base Camp (EBC) and Mt.
 Kailash.
 Yamdrok Lake is around 4,500 meters above sea level and is known for its exquisite beauty and size.
 You can reach this lake within 2.5 hours from Lhasa along the Friendship Highway on your way to Shigatse.
 By the way, June is also the month for the locals to have Linka activity, which is similar to the junket we usually have.
 You will see the local people sitting in the woods, grass, or beside the stream to enjoy the pleasant season.